Semiu/Semiu.github.io/index.md

 The [About](https://semiu.github.io/about.html) page provides more details on who I am and what I do.

 I would be providing a mailing list subscription soon if you wish to be kept in the loop of my writings.

+I have essays on my [now-rested blog.
+You may want to check it out.](https://semiuakanmu.blogspot.com/)